 Just as the building and management has changed over time, so too has the scope of the Museum’s collection and its mission.
 Originally, the institution was founded to preserve Confederate objects and Confederate memories of the Civil War.
 After the reopening in the 1930s, many new objects were collected, broadening the Museum’s holdings to include a wider range of historical items.
 Over the decades, the collection grew to represent regional, national, and international art, history, and science artifacts.
 In the late 1970s, Cape Fear Museum’s mission re-focused on the region’s history, science and cultures.
 Today, the Museum draws on a collection of more than 52,000 items to help us explore a wide range of topics and to tell balanced and inclusive local stories.

-Cape Fear Museum is a department of New Hanover County and receives legislative funds through the N.C.
-Grassroots Science Museums Collaborative.
+Cape Fear Museum is a department of New Hanover County.

 Cape Fear Museum collects, preserves and interprets objects relating to the history, science, and cultures of the Lower Cape Fear.
 The Museum makes those objects and their interpretation available to the public through educational exhibitions and programs.